-tract, and we understand it is now on the market and for sale.
-He also "informs us that the company expects to develope the territory for oil in the near future.
+-Mr. Charles M. Cox of Boston, strument is not made public. tion to the sale of the timber on this of ald friends and neighbors. tract, and we understand it is now on the market and for sale.
+He also informs us that the company expects to develope the territory for oil in the near fature.

--The heavy frosts of Saturday and Sunday nights did much damage to crops in this section.
+-The heavy frosts of Saturday and Snuday nights did much damage to crops in this section.
 Many of the farmers who had fine fields of corn ion you cannot get a vote, and the and buckwheat last week are left without any to speak of now.
-On Whig Hill it was particularly severe ; Mr. Eli Berlin informs us that he had two fields, one of corn and one of buckwheat, from which he expected to reof news, and bears every evidence of alize at least \$400; now he will harbecoming one of the solid institutions dly realize \$50.
+On Whig Hill it was particularly severe; Mr. Eli Berlin informs us that he had two fields, one of corn and one of buckwheat, from which he expected to realize at least \$400; now he will harbecoming one of the solid institutions dly realize \$50.
 Others have suffered in like proportion, and the chances are that corn and buckwheat will be scarce and high this fall.

--The Secretary of the Treasury last Saturday approved the sale to Mr. Isaac N. Patterson, of this city, of unless the weather should be bad. lands belonging to the United States We hope our citizens, one and all, in Venango and Forest counties, for \$6,970.
-These lands are situated on display of flags and bunting.
-Let evthe bank of the Allegheny river and ery house be profusely decorated. were received by the Government as And let all who want a good time collateral for a debt of \$60,000 due by the Venango National Bank to Uncle Sam.
-In 1866 one million dollars, it is said, was refused for this ford and Oil City and all intermedivery land, which was then thought to ate points, and tickets will be good be rich in oil, but which on testing to return on the 19th.
-A special proved to be dry territory .- Franklin train will leave Irvineton at 10 a. m.
-Spectator.
+-The Secretary of the Treasury last Saturday approved the sale to Mr. in Venango and Forest counties, for \$6,970.
+These lands are situated on collateral for a debt of \$60,000 due by the Venango National Bank to Uncle Sam.
+In 1866 one million very land, which was then thought to Spectator.

 -Bro.
-Dunn, 'way out in Crookston, Minn , delivers the following advice which will hold good anywhere : "We hear of several slight accidents from careless use of guns.
+Dunn, 'way out in Crookston, Minn, delivers the following advice which will hold good anywhere: "We hear of several slight accidents from careless use of guns.
 The hunting season is every day becoming more attractive and it is well to observe common caution in handling guns as in other matters.
 Don't pull a gun toward you by the muzzle ; don't get into the wagon with your gun loaded; don't carry your gun at full cock unless you are flushing a covey of chickens; don't point your gun at anybody, whether it is loaded or not; in short, don't be a fool."

--The T. V. R. R. will probably extend their lines on down Spring Creek to where the Jamestown Lumber Company are building a large mill and manufacturing establishment.
-This mill will be built on either Tract No. 3665 or 3667 near the Howe township line in the eastern end of the timber to be manufactured in that
+-The T. V. R. R. will probably extend their lines on down Spring Creek to where the Jamestown Lumher Company are building a large mill and manufacturing establishment.
+This mill will be built on either Tract No. 3665 or 3667 near the Howe township line in the eastern end of the county.
+There is an immense body of over 1800 feet and still drilling.
+How timber to be manufactured in that locality, and the mill now building will manufacture the lumber off about 300 acres, and if the railroad be constructed to that part of the county there will be a still further development of that section and our resources.